kagisearch/kagi-docs/docs/orion/support-and-community/troubleshooting/bug-reporting.md

 ## Describe Your Issue

 1. **Steps to reproduce**.
-This is the most important piece of information for any bug report. lease include a clear list of instructions to reproduce the issue, even if you think it may be obvious.
+This is the most important piece of information for any bug report.
+Please include a clear list of instructions to reproduce the issue, even if you think it may be obvious.
-If we can not reproduce the problem, we are not able to fix it.
+If we cannot reproduce the problem, we are not able to fix it.

 **Important note**: Most likely cause of problems on web pages is Content blocking and Web extension.
 You can rule out both quickly by enabling [Compatibility mode](./troubleshooting-webpage-issues.md#orion-compatibility-mode).

 The second most likely cause of issues is WebKit, Orion's rendering engine.
 This is why we will ask you to check if the same problems exists in Safari browser.
-If it does it is most likely caused be WebKit and this can be more difficult for us to fix.
+If it does, it is most likely caused by WebKit and this can be more difficult for us to fix.
 In this case, you are encouraged to [submit a bug report to WebKit](https://webkit.org/reporting-bugs/).